stevanmilic/nvim-lspimport/README.md

 # LSP Import

-Resolves imports for undefiend terms by using LSP completion API.
+Resolves imports for undefined terms by using LSP completion API.
 It's primary usage is to support automatic imports for `pyright` language server.

 Currently tested on neovim **nightly** only.